mikeblatter/automation_object/docs/step_definitions/element_array.md

 * the "home_screen" "title" element array "text" should be unique
 * the "home_screen" "title" element array "text" should not be unique
+* the "home_screen" "menu_modal" "title" element array "text" should not be unique
 * the "home_screen" "title" element array "text" shouldn't be unique

 #### Regex